How to listen to what Amazon's Alexa has recorded in your home

 Alexa recorded a segment of my Talking Tech podcast where I spoke aloud about a recent survey where I asked the same 150 questions to "Google and Siri and Alexa."
 It awoke to me saying that responses from "Amazon Alexa were generally more useful," and it continued with the second sentence, despite not having a direction for the assistant in the phrase.

-If being recorded talking about Alexa concern you, the app has many files awaiting your deletion.
+If being recorded talking about Alexa concerns you, the app has many files awaiting your deletion.

 For its part, Amazon says it keeps our voice recordings "to learn your voice and how you speak to improve the accuracy of the results provided to you and to improve our services."